Site icon Akron Income Tax Preparation

 Keep a mileage log.

+For 2024, the standard mileage deduction rate is 66 cents per mile, reflecting an increase from the prior year.
 It is vital to keep a mileage log if you use your private vehicle for business.
 This log should include the date, starting and ending odometer readings, the purpose of the trip and the number of miles driven.

 A detailed mileage log can help you accurately calculate the deductible portion of your vehicle expenses.
 You can also use apps that automatically track mileage, such as MileIQ or Everlance.